dcooney/instant-images/README.txt

 5. Instant Images is available in the WordPress media modal as a custom tab.
 It is available in front end page builder like Elementor, Beaver Builder and Divi.

 == Changelog ==

+= 7.0.3 - February 11, 2026 =
+* NEW: Added new `instant_images_save_post_meta` filter that allows users to disable saving Instant Images data as post meta on the attachment.
+By default this is enabled and saves the image provider and original image URL as post meta for each uploaded image.
+* UPDATE: Updated plugin version and WP compatibility.
+* UPDATE: Updated all plugin dependencies and packages.

 = 7.0.2 - June 12, 2025 =
 * FIX: Fixed issue with `load_plugin_textdomain` PHP warning.